rdeepk/jsTask/README.md

 cd frontend
 yarn install
 ```
-It uses postgreSQL 11.
+Install postgreSQL 11 for database.
 To install refer to https://www.postgresql.org/docs/11/tutorial-install.html
 Create a database and add credentials to api/.env

+Run the migrations/setup.sql to create table structure.

 ## Run application